lawrennd/old_talks/_ml/includes/what-is-ml.md

 [Machine Learning: Power and Promise of Computers that Learn by Example](https://royalsociety.org/~/media/policy/projects/machine-learning/publications/machine-learning-report.pdf)
 }

-\notes{First of all, we'll consider the question, what is machine learning?
-By my definition Machine Learning is a combination of
+\notes{What is machine learning?
+At its most basic level machine learning is a combination of

 $$ \text{data} + \text{model} \xrightarrow{\text{compute}} \text{prediction}$$